Anatomy of a Commercial Real Estate Appraisal: A Top 10 Q&A Guide

 One important aspect that is often minimized or passed over is the date selection; make sure the appraisal is dated according to your needs.
 Property can be appraised as of the actual date of the inspection, as of a past date (referred to as a retrospective appraisal), or as of a future date (referred to as a prospective appraisal).
 Talk to your real estate appraiser to decide which date makes the most sense in your case.

 Question 9: Is there anything else I should keep in mind with commercial real estate valuation?

 As you can see, there are many sources of possible inaccuracies when conducting a commercial property valuation.
 As a result, the appraiser may offer you a range of possible values for the property; not just one number that is set in stone.

-Question 10: Where can I find highly qualified appraisers I can trust?
+Question 10: Where can I find highly qualified property appraisers I can trust?

-If you are looking for a commercial appraisal management company in Columbus, Ohio, you will be very satisfied with The Robert Weiler Company.
+If you are looking for a commercial appraisal management company in Columbus, Ohio, you will be highly satisfied with The Robert Weiler Company.
 We have a long history of assisting a diverse portfolio of CRE investors and property owners throughout the state of Ohio.
 Our commercial appraisal management team takes the time to provide one-on-one attention to every client.
-They also bring an unmatched skill set to the table, ensuring a complete, fair, and accurate job you can feel confident in.
+They also bring an unmatched skillset to the table, ensuring a complete, fair, and accurate job you can feel confident in.

-In need of our appraisal services?
-Speak with one of our experts today by calling our offices at 614-221-4286.
+In need of our commercial appraisal services?
+Speak with one of our experts today by calling our office at 614-221-4286.
 You and your team will be glad you spoke with one of the seasoned commercial real estate appraisal professionals at The Robert Weiler Company.